 Long at the forefront of 3D stereo video, Mediascape and Universal Images continue to advance the state of the art with imagery that escapes the 2D surface, without the need for special glasses, using the latest autostereo displays.
 This depth can be recognized at first glance now as visitors no longer need to stop and apply any eye wear.

 OnStar demonstrated their range of services and features with this technology in a presentation produced by MVP Collaborative.
-Universal Images composed the segments, comprised of CGI and live action, and worked with Mediascape to embed supplementary 3D information.
-It was then driven by hardware and software in Mediascape’s custom 3D player, enabling OnStar product specialists to interactively navigate and narrate the show.
-This presentation debuted at Detroit’s 2008 NAIAS, where it became apparent how easily video can now show another dimension.
+Universal Images composed the segments, comprised of CGI and live action, and worked with Mediascape to embed supplementary 3D stereo video information.
+It was then driven by our custom stereo video control software on the unique display, enabling OnStar product specialists to interactively navigate and narrate the show.
+This presentation debuted at Detroit’s 2008 NAIAS, where it became apparent how easily video presentations can be made to stand out.

 How much fun is it to get in an auto show car?
 A lot, if you can feel at home enough to sing, show your on-screen performance to the crowd, and email a Web video link that anyone can view almost instantly.

 The performance is encoded in real time, and plays on a preview station across the booth by the time you exit the car.
 At the preview station you’re invited to enter a name and email address to receive a link to the VW branded site we built with graphic design by Crispin Porter + Bogusky.
 There you can see all the performances, and search for yours and others by venue, time and song.
-You can also vote for the ones you like the best, and share the YouTube link with everyone you want.
-Now, not only can you remember your goofy or inspired moment in that car, but also replay and share it with many more at vwcaraoke.com.
+You can also vote for the ones you like the best, and share the YouTube link with everyone you want, where many performances went viral with 1000s of views.